Setifis: History

 Sitifis was founded in 97 AD, during the reign of Nerva, as a colony for Roman veterans.
-Although no buildings of this period are known, a cemetery excavated in the 1960s contained Punic shaft tombs dated to the 2th century AD.
+Although no buildings of this period are known, a cemetery excavated in the 1960s contained Punic shaft tombs dated to the 2nd century AD.
 As the town grew, around 297 AD, the province of Mauretania Sitifensis was established, with Sitifis as its capital.
 In the newly prosperous town a bath building was built, decorated with fine mosaics: its restoration in the fifth century had a cold room (frigidarium) paved with a large mosaic showing the birth of Venus.
 Setifis initially was populated by Punic people and later by Italian colonists.
+Inscriptions also indicate a Jewish presence.